-- 1) You cannot take the credit for child and dependent care expenses in most cases. - 2) You cannot take the earned income credit. - 3) You cannot take the exclusion or credit for adoption expenses in most instances. - 4) You cannot take the credit for higher education expenses or the deduction for student loan interest.
+- 1) You cannot take the credit for child and dependent care expenses in most cases. - 2) You cannot take the earned income credit. - 3) You cannot take the exclusion or credit for adoption expenses in most instances. - 4) You cannot take the credit for higher education expenses or the deduction for student loan interest. - 5) You cannot exclude the interest from qualified savings bonds that you used for higher education expenses. - 6) If you lived with your spouse at any time during the tax year: - a) You cannot claim the credit for the elderly or the disabled,

-- 5) You cannot exclude the interest from qualified savings bonds that you used for higher education expenses. - 6) If you lived with your spouse at any time during the tax year: - a) You cannot claim the credit for the elderly or the disabled, and - b) You will have to include in income up to 85% of any social security or equivalent railroad retirement benefits you received. - 7) You will become subject to the limit on the child tax credit, itemized deductions, and the phaseout of the deduction for personal exemptions at income levels that are half of those for a joint return. - 8) You cannot roll over amounts from a traditional IRA into a Roth IRA during a year you file a separate return.
+- b) You will have to include in income up to 85% of any social security or equivalent railroad retirement benefits you received, and - c) You cannot roll over amounts from a traditional IRA into a Roth IRA during a year you file a separate return. - 7) You will become subject to the limit on the child tax credit, itemized deductions, and the phaseout of the deduction for personal exemptions at income levels that are half of those for a joint return.

 Joint return after separate returns.
-If either you or your spouse file a separate return, you can change to a joint return any time within 3 years from the due date (not including extensions) of the separate returns.
+If either you or your spouse files a separate return, you can change to a joint return any time within 3 years from the due date (not including extensions) of the separate returns.
 This applies even if either of you filed as head of household.
-Use Form 1040X, Amended U.S. Individual Income Tax Return.
+Use Form 1040X.